 Plan to bring everything you will need for the time that you are at the beach.
 We took a small cooler with drinks and ice, tons of snacks, sand toys, and a lot of sunscreen.
 We also brought along some foldable lawn chairs, which were awesome.

 The area by the water is not shady, but we put our things in the shade and took shade breaks every so often so as not to get sunburned.
 The beach is quite long, and if you enjoy walking along the water, an umbrella for shade would be perfect.

 The water and waves are very calm at Playa Nacascolo, and several of the locals had inflatable inner tubes for floating in the water- I thought that was a great idea!
 The water is crystal clear, so snorkel equipment would be awesome here too.

-If this beach seems like too much of a hassle to get to (worth it, I promise) here are a few other playas de Costa Rica in the area I recommend for families- they are generally less busy and have fewer strong waves.
+If this beach seems like too much of a hassle to get to (worth it, I promise) here are a few other beaches in the area I recommend for families- they are generally less busy and have fewer strong waves.

-- What can I do at Playa Nacascolo? – Playa Nacascolo is among Costa Rica’s famed white-sand beaches (playas de arena blanca), so it’s perfect for walking or sand-castle building!
+Playa Nacascolo is among Costa Rica’s famed white-sand beaches so it’s perfect for walking or sand-castle building!
 Plus, the water is super calm and clear, so the beach is ideal for snorkeling.

 Welcome!
 I’m Christa, a former high school teacher married to a handsome Costa Rican and mother of two bilingual daughters.
 I love all things Spanish and bi-cultural, (especially travel and food!) and you’ll find my observations on life here.
 Thanks for stopping by